You-Gao/Blog/_fun/2024-08-30-guilty-gear-strive.md

 **Competition:** In each match, there has to be a winner.
 There is the simple and primal joy of winning.

 **Expression:** Each character lends itself to having skill expression.
-What is your playstyle, how does your playstyle change, and how you adapt, produces the dimension of expression through skill and personality.
+What is your playstyle?
+How does your playstyle change?
+How do you adapt and produce the dimension of expression through skill and personality?

-<iframe class="my-3" width="100%" height="300" src="https://www.youtube.com/embed/TmRiqi708zQ?si=HooDuqwd8HzGv_tR" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+{% include video.html src="https://www.youtube.com/embed/TmRiqi708zQ?si=HooDuqwd8HzGv_tR" %}

 I get how people would be confused about me putting social interaction and narrative here.
-The idea is there are two ways people can go about playing games.
-An "*individualistic*" subject plays to win or the "*community*" subject who plays to connect.
+There are two ways people can go about playing games.
+An "*individualistic*" subject plays to win, or the "*community*" subject who plays to connect.

 After reflecting on games, I feel like they have so much more power as a connective medium than the former conception.
 While the thrill of competition is undeniable, the moments where I've deeply enjoyed games are with others.
 Moments of friendly banter, exchanging tips, or mutual respect after a hard-fought match have been why I come back to fighting games.

 ## Conclusion

 *Guilty Gear* is a fun game.
 I recognize when it is not fun.
 It's not fun when I am not playing to play, and winning has become my sole objective.
 Should you play *Guilty Gear*?
 Yes.
 It's a great leisure time activity and better than other games out at the moment.
-A match is takes 5 minutes max to finish.
+A match takes 5 minutes max to finish.

 On another point, *Guilty Gear* made me reflect on why I play competitive games.
-Often, fighting games creates this individualistic mindset of winning above all else; this is a bland way of understanding games.
+Often, fighting games create this individualistic mindset of winning above all else; this is a bland way of understanding games.
 Fighting games can offer a different conception of winning.
 A conception focused on the joy of games as a social activity.

 If you want to play the game: [https://www.guiltygear.com/ggst/en/](https://www.guiltygear.com/ggst/en/)